 I’m concerned that MIPS reporting decreases quality time with patients and increases documentation time.
 How can we efficiently report for MIPS?

 The best way to report for MIPS without multiplying your documentation time is to team up with a reliable software or service that will take on the brunt of the reporting burden for you.
 An ideal MIPS software will integrate with your EMR, so all you have to do is check some boxes and write a line or two when prompted.
-If you’re interested in seeing WebPT’s MIPS solution, check out this page.
+If you’re interested in seeing WebPT’s MIPS solution, check out this page about how to stay profitable.

 How will value-based payment models and decreasing reimbursements impact pediatric clinics?